postgres-plr/plr/userguide.md

 beforethe postmaster is started.
 Otherwise PL/R will refuse to load.
 See plr_environ(), which allows examination of the environment available to the PostgreSQL postmaster process.

+**Tip:** On Win32 platform, R will consider a registry entry created by R installer if it fails to find R_HOME environment variable.
+If you accepted installer defaults, there is no need to set R_HOME on this platform.
+Be careful removing older version of R as it may take away InstallPath entry away from HKLM\SOFTWARE\R-core\R.

 ## Functions and Arguments <a name="functions"></a>